 The program typically runs for a half-day (with breaks) from our purpose-built education laboratory, which can accommodate up to 24 students.

-Bookings and payment
+Bookings and cost

 Once we confirm your booking date, we’ll send you a link to our online registration and payment system, along with a Teacher Safety Form, Risk Assessment Form, Arrival Information Document and Laboratory Workbook.
 Your booking will be finalised upon receipt of your payment.